mit-ccc/TweebankNLP/README.md

 # TweebankNLP
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repo contains the new `Tweebank-NER` dataset and `Twitter-Stanza` pipeline for Tweet NLP.

-## Tweebank-NER dataset
-`Tweebank-NER V1.0` is the annotated NER dataset based on Tweebank V2, the main UD treebank for English Twitter NLP tasks.
+This repo contains the new `Tweebank-NER` [dataset](./Tweebank-NER-v1.0) and `Twitter-Stanza` pipeline for state-of-the-art Tweet NLP. `Tweebank-NER V1.0` is the annotated NER dataset based on Tweebank V2, the main UD treebank for English Twitter NLP tasks.
+The `Twitter-Stanza` pipeline provides pre-trained Tweet NLP models (NER, tokenization, lemmatization, POS tagging, dependency parsing) with state-of-the-art or competitive performance.
+The models are fully compatible with Stanza and provide both Python and command-line interfaces for users.

 ## Installation